So You Want To Train BJJ in Brazil? Part 1 of 2

 The trip to Brazil was a life changing experience.
 It should come as no surprise that a trip to Rio would re ignite ones passion for jiu-jitsu.
 I resolved to do less weight training and more attention to smooth jiu-jitsu based on leverage, timing and reading my opponent’s energy.
 And more importantly, I changed my attitude towards showing up at the academy back home.
 Whereas before I frequently would be too serious about training – all or nothing mentality – don’t tap to this person or self flagellation at missing a class or getting your guard passed.

 The Brazilian blackbelts seemed to have a different approach: it was part of their lifestyle and they just went to the academy because it felt good.
 Instead of intense pressure on having to improve all of your game immediately, they just got on the mat, enjoyed rolling with their friends and along the way,…managed to develop some great jiu-jitsu!

 I experienced some perfect days down there in Rio.
 Wake up hearing the surf crashing outside your window.
 Grab your gi and flip-flop your way along the beach down to the academy; looking out at the ocean mentally running through your techniques.
 Have a few laughs and practice my Portuguese on some new friends while learning my favourite art in one of the world’s best academies.
 Acai or fresh squeezed juice at a street side sucos bar before heading to the beach all day.
 The lifestyle down there is fantastic.

 One of my travel buddies put it best with his broken English “All the time in my life before I came to Brazil was wasted!”

-Mark Mullen is a Calgary-based web programmer and BJJ purple belt.
+Mark Mullen is a Calgary-based web programmer and is now a BJJ black belt.